AtharKharal/Quote-Video-Generator/Readme.md

 The actual code is to be found in the `src/` folder.
 Its folder structure is as follows:

 - `vid_generator.py`: Contains the `VideoGenerator` class.
-Running it after configuring `input.py` shall generate the video.
+Running it after configuring `input_parameters.py` shall generate the video.
 - `img_generator.py`: Contains the `ImageGenerator` class.
-Running it after configuring `input.py` shall generate the image.
+Running it after configuring `input_parameters.py` shall generate the image.
 - `input.py`: The input for video / image
 - `publisher.py`: Contains `Publisher` class.
-Running it after after configuring `input.py` shall publish the video / image.
+Running it after after configuring `input_parameters.py` shall publish the video / image.
 - `util.py`: Contains util functions

 As a developer, you'll mainly be working in the `vid_generator.py`, `img_generator.py`, and `publisher.py` files.
 I got exams and am too lazy to implement tests, so just run edge cases yourself.

 ### Future changes

-Here are some features you can contribute on implementing:
+Here are some features I wanna add in the future:

 - [ ] Hook up the quotes to some API
 - [x] Use some AI to choose which audios would be best for a quote
 - [ ] Add more images.
 They can be of any size since the `VideoGenerator` class does resize them, but it sometimes bugs out.
-- [ ] On that topic, actually fixing the `crop_image` function inside the `VideoGenerator` would be great lmao.
+- [ ] On that topic, actually fixing why the `crop_image` function inside the `VideoGenerator` class bugs out and fixing it would be great lmao.
 - [ ] Add different formats.
 Currently its just image shuffling.
-Other quotes formats involving fading transitions, pictures for posts, or other variations.
+Other quotes formats involving fading transitions, or other variations.
 - [x] Add image generation support

 ## License